phaze9/SummerOfCode/README.md

      - Our style file is called styles.scss

 ## Day 7: Back to GitHub :arrow_backward:
-Publish your work on GitHub.
+Publish your work on GitHub and run the tests.
  - Open the Source Control tab in Visual Studio
    - Enter a commit message: Changed application title and styles
    - Click the :heavy_plus_sign: button next to the three files you changed yesterday